 Mayo Clinic doctors with expertise and training in heart rhythm conditions treat people with atrial flutter and other heart rhythm conditions in the Heart Rhythm Clinic.

 Advanced diagnosis and treatment

 Mayo Clinic doctors trained in heart rhythm conditions have experience diagnosing and treating atrial flutter and other heart rhythm conditions.
 Doctors may order several tests to determine the cause and severity of your condition and determine the most appropriate treatment for your condition.
-Tests may include an electrocardiogram (ECG), chest X-ray, echocardiogram, Holter monitor, event recorder and a stress test.
+Tests may include an electrocardiogram (ECG or EKG), chest X-ray, echocardiogram, Holter monitor, event recorder and a stress test.

-Treatment for atrial flutter at Mayo Clinic can involve medication therapy, cardiac ablation, cardioversion or other advanced treatment options, depending on what doctors determine is appropriate for your condition.
+Treatment for atrial flutter at Mayo Clinic can involve medication, cardiac ablation, cardioversion or other advanced treatment options, depending on what doctors determine is appropriate for your condition.

 Expertise and rankings

 Mayo Clinic cardiologists, cardiovascular surgeons and others have extensive experience and expertise in diagnosing and treating people with all types of heart rhythm conditions, including atrial flutter.
 Mayo doctors evaluate and treat more than 6,000 people with atrial flutter each year.

 Mayo Clinic in Rochester, Minn., and Mayo Clinic in Phoenix/Scottsdale, Ariz., are ranked among the Best Hospitals for heart care and heart surgery by U.S. News & World Report.